Teradata/developer-resources/docs/resources/jupyterlab/install-jupyterlab-aws.md

 # Install JupyterLab on AWS

-You'll use a CloudFormation template provided by Teradata to install JupyterLab, and the AI Unlimited kernel, from the AWS Management Console.
+You'll use a CloudFormation template provided by Teradata to install JupyterLab and the AI Unlimited kernel from the AWS Management Console.

 This deploys a server instance, with JupyterLab running in a container controlled by [systemd](/docs/glossary.md#glo-systemd).